facebook/create-react-app/docusaurus/docs/troubleshooting.md

 ## `npm test` hangs or crashes on macOS Sierra

-If you run `npm test` and the console gets stuck after printing `react-scripts test` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebook/create-react-app#713](https://github.com/facebook/create-react-app/issues/713).
+If you run `npm test` and the console gets stuck after printing `react-scripts test` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described on [facebook/create-react-app#713](https://github.com/facebook/create-react-app/issues/713).

 We recommend deleting `node_modules` in your project and running `npm install` (or `yarn` if you use it) first.
 If it doesn't help, you can try one of the numerous workarounds mentioned in these issues: